Come TREK With Us

 Tax Benefits for Employers

-Investing in the Summit Sabbatical Series for your executive team isn’t just an investment in their leadership—it may also offer a financial advantage.
-Under IRS guidelines, expenses related to professional development are typically tax-deductible for businesses, provided they maintain or enhance skills directly related to an employee's role.
-As a comprehensive leadership development experience, the Summit Sabbatical Series may qualify as a deductible business expense for your company.
+Investing in Leadership Sabbaticals for your executive team is not only an investment in leadership development—it may also offer financial advantages.
+Under IRS guidelines, expenses related to professional development may be tax-deductible for businesses when they maintain or enhance skills directly related to an employee’s role.

-Consult with your tax advisor to understand how your organization can maximize the value of this investment.
+Consult with your tax advisor to determine how your organization can maximize the value of this investment.